magicallyoffline/DesertSignals/README.md

 - This project is in development — future versions will include richer NASA overlays, historical trends, and automated health alerts.
 This challenge only has one team member.

   # Video Demo
-  Enjoy our video demo here:
+  Enjoy our 30 second video demo here: 🌕 https://youtu.be/8nuQSTnmLU8 🌕

   # Disclaimer:
   We are not NASA but enjoy outer space, real life and challenges.